Assessment of Accessible Facilities

 Getting There & Parking

 Both Home and Away car parks have spaces reserved for disabled supporters.
-These are issued on a first come first serve basis and charged at £6 per car.
+These are issued on a first come first served basis and charged at £6 per car.
+Drop off points for home supporters are at the front of the stadium and away supporters can be dropped off at the visitors car park.

 National Rail have published links to the nearest stations to sporting venues including Bolton Wanderers see here for more information.